JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![Social Icons](screen_social_bottom.png)

-- The position of the bottom row in this FOOTER, in accordance with the image:
+- The position of the bottom social element in this footer row, according to the image:

 ![Social Icons](screen_social_bottom_admin.png)